What is a Secret Society?

 Some secret societies are concerned about moral regeneration and religion, while others focus on politics and community service.

 In tribal cultures, secret societies are often related to initiation rituals as children move from adolescence to adulthood.
 These may involve magical techniques that are about transcending the human experience.
-For example, the Kwakiutl Indians of North America eat human flesh to transcend their humanness
+For example, the Kwakiutl people of North America are said to have eaten human flesh to transcend their humanness.

 In some cases, secret societies are about status and power, while in others, they are orders that preserve religious ideas and practices.
 Others, however, may be agencies for change through rebellion and reform.